pixelgrb/esphome-emporia-vue-utility/README.md

 ### 6. Compile and Flash:

 Whether you use the ESPHome CLI or the Device Builder, the first time you flash you will need to do this with a USB to TTL Adapter.
-After that, you will be given the option to flash over wifi, which is much faster.
+After that, you will be given the option to flash over Wi-Fi, which is much faster.

 **Reminder:** triple check your wiring, making sure you are not connecting +5V to anything other than pin 6.
 You can now plug it into your computer and the Vue device should power up and start working as normal.
 ESPHome will flash it when it comes time.